 This page provides technical details and references.

-Currently, two algorithms are included in the simulator; the selection will be expanded in the future.
+Currently, these algorithms are included in the simulator; the selection will be expanded in the future.

-The “Basal+Bolus” setting realizes a common intensified insulin therapy by means of basal rate and meal bolus.
+This setting realizes a standard pump therapy, i.e. continuous subcutaneous insulin infusion at constant basal rate plus meal boluses.
 When changes are made to the virtual patient, the basal rate is automatically set to a physiological value, but can be manually overwritten.
 The meal bolus is delivered for announced meals with an adjustable timespan between injection and meal; the carb factor (in units of insulin per unit of carbohydrate, i.e. 10g) is also configurable.

 Manual delivery of a meal bolus by the virtual patient is configured exactly as above; basal rate adjustment, however, is done automatically by the algorithm.
 Various parameters can be adapted, including insulin sensitivity (ISF), target range of glucose concentration, duration of insulin activity (DIA) and others.
 For more details on their meaning and effect in the algorithm, please refer to the OpenAPS documentation.

 PID refers to a classical proportional+integral+derivative controller as it is also most commonly used in countless industrial applications.
 It reacts to the difference between a desired blood glucose concentration and the actual value.
 This control error is processed in three ways: The proportional path multiplies the error by a constant (momentary reaction).
 The integral path gathers the area under the error curve and thus accounts for continuing deviations.
 The derivative path reacts to changes.
 All three components are eventually summed up.